More Alike than Not

 It will guide you as you listen (or read) along.

-Through exploring misconceptions and common threads such as immigration and disagreements within their own religions, these three tellers bring alive their distinct histories and our common humanity to illuminate the experience of being an American in a time of religious tension, change and possibility.
+Through exploring misconceptions and common threads such as immigration and disagreements within their own religions, these three tellers bring alive their distinct histories and our common humanity.

 - What were you taught about other faith traditions?
 Were you given accurate information or misinformation?

 - What groups do you identify with?
 Do you ever feel as though you don’t fit in in your own group?

 - Why do people condemn, fear or stereotype people from different religions?